bappasahabapi/HealthSync/Documentation.md

         - after create the route with role
         - we login then the accessToken we get send it to header
 - 0003: Creating Reusable Authentication Middleware and Handling API Errors
+    - Move the auth middleware to middleware folder
+    - create error folder and handle errors